-Chef Sean Sherman, founder of the company The Sioux Chef, is confirmed as our featured guest speaker and will provide an Indigenous food cooking demonstration.
+Chef Sean Sherman, founder of the company The Sioux Chef, is confirmed as our featured guest speaker and will provide an Indigenous food cooking demonstration, alongside other Indigenous foods experts from all around.
 The event will be the first of its kind in the region and will be entirely free and open to the public, supplying not just one, but many answers to the question of what exactly is Indigenous food.

 The Indigenous Foods Expo will include a fantastic lineup of Indigenous musicians as part of a free concert.

 Annie Humphrey is a woman who makes moccasins, cares for her chickens and family, runs a sugar bush in the spring, rices and nets at each summers end, picks plant medicines, tends to her garden, paints murals, writes songs, plays piano.
 She leaves home to do shows in between.
 Humphrey grew up on the Leech Lake Ojibwe Reservation in Northern Minnesota.